Benefits, features and limitations of the assister portal.

 - Assisters can keep track of clients in a secure environment.

-- Assisters can see when a consumer submitted an application, what their initial determination was, and if they enrolled in a QHP.
+- Assisters can see when a consumer submitted an application, what their initial determination was and if they enrolled in a QHP.

 - For brokers, associations made through the assister portal streamline the Agent of Record process.

-- For navigators, associations made through the assister portal streamline the navigator per enrollee payment process.
+- For navigators, associations made through the assister portal streamline the navigator per-enrollee payment process.

-Assister Portal Limitations
+Limitations of the Assister Portal

 - Assisters who want to be disassociated with a consumer cannot do so online.
-You must contact the ARC or Broker Line to process a disassociation.
+You must contact the ARC or Broker Service Line to process a disassociation.

 - The assister portal does not allow assisters to correct errors or report changes to an application that has been submitted.
 Assister must follow current procedures for correcting application errors or reporting life event changes.